Top Five Train Journeys Around the World

 |Junior Double Bed Cabin||

-The Belmond Andean Explorer's Junior Double Bed cabins offer the largest en-suite cabins on the train with a double bed, sitting area with two chairs and a table, large window, wardrobe, and private bathroom.
+The Belmond Andean Explorer's Junior Double Bed cabins offer the largest en-suite cabins on the train with a double bed, sitting area with two chairs and a table, large window, compact wardrobe, and private bathroom with shower, WC and basin.

 There are two dining cars on board the Andean Explorer, each serving up menus using fresh, local ingredients.
 The lounge car and observation car are the perfect areas for socialising with your fellow guests or enjoy sipping a freshly prepared Pisco Sour.